 I have reviewed all documentary evidence and accept that the tenants have been served with notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenants on January 6, 2020 and the effective date of the notice is amended to January 16, 2020, pursuant to Section 53 of the Act.
+The notice was received by the tenants on January 2, 2020 and the effective date of the notice was January 20, 2020.
 I accept the evidence before me that the tenants failed to pay the rent owed in full within the 5 days granted under Section 46(4) of the Act.